fdenoodt/UA-Artificial-Intelligence-Labs/01 search/readme.md

 The command above tells the `SearchAgent` to use `tinyMazeSearch` as its search algorithm, which is implemented in `search.py`.
 Pacman should navigate the maze successfully.

 Implement the breadth-first search (BFS) algorithm in the `breadthFirstSearch` function in `search.py`.
-Again, write a graph search algorithm that avoids expanding any already visited states.
-Test your code the same way you did for depth-first search.
+Write a graph search algorithm that avoids expanding any already visited states.

 ```shell
 python pacman.py -l mediumMaze -p SearchAgent -a fn=bfs